GStreamer/gstreamer/markdown/design/miniobject.md

 A `gst_mini_object_lock()` can fail when a `WRITE` lock is requested and the exclusive counter is > 1.
-Indeed a `GstMiniObject` object with an exclusive counter > 1 is locked EXCLUSIVELY by at least 2 objects and is therefore not writable.
+Indeed a `GstMiniObject` object with an exclusive counter > 1 is locked `EXCLUSIVELY` by at least 2 objects and is therefore not writable.

 Once the `GstMiniObject` is locked with a certain access mode, it can be recursively locked with the same or narrower access mode.
-For example, first locking the `GstMiniObject` in READWRITE mode allows you to recusively lock the GstMiniObject in READWRITE, READ and WRITE mode.
-Memory locked in READ mode cannot be locked recursively in WRITE or READWRITE mode.
+For example, first locking the `GstMiniObject` in `READWRITE` mode allows you to recusively lock the `GstMiniObject` in `READWRITE`, `READ` and `WRITE` mode.
+Memory locked in `READ` mode cannot be locked recursively in `WRITE` or `READWRITE` mode.

-Note that multiple threads can READ lock the `GstMiniObject` concurrently but cannot lock the object in WRITE mode because the exclusive counter must be > 1.
+Note that multiple threads can `READ`-lock the `GstMiniObject` concurrently but cannot lock the object in `WRITE` mode because the exclusive counter must be > 1.

 All calls to `gst_mini_object_lock()` need to be paired with one `gst_mini_object_unlock()` call with the same access mode.
 When the last refcount of the object is removed, there should be no more outstanding locks.

 Note that a shared counter of both 0 and 1 leaves the `GstMiniObject` writable.
 The reason is to make it easy to create and pass ownership of the `GstMiniObject` to another object while keeping it writable.
 When the `GstMiniObject` is created with a shared count of 0, it is writable.
-When the `GstMiniObject` is then added to another object, the shared count is incremented to 1 and the GstMiniObject remains writable.
+When the `GstMiniObject` is then added to another object, the shared count is incremented to 1 and the `GstMiniObject` remains writable.
 The 0 share counter has a similar purpose as the floating reference in `GObject`.

 ## Weak references